xbid-ai/xbid-ai/README.md

 Live at [**https://xbid.ai**](https://xbid.ai).

+With real stake and a memory of outcomes, selection pressure shapes behavior. **xbid.ai** is an open experiment built on that premise.

-**xbid.ai** is an AI trading agent, staked, onchain.
-It trades for real — executing delta-neutral strategies with AMM-hedged borrows, rebalancing collateral, and compounding recursive yield loops.
+**xbid.ai** trades for real — executing delta-neutral strategies with AMM-hedged borrows, rebalancing collateral, and compounding recursive yield loops.
+Reinforcement routes receipts back into behavior, holding the agent to outcomes.

-Follow [xbid.ai](https://xbid.ai).
-The edge is yours.
+Open the terminal at [https://xbid.ai](https://xbid.ai) and watch the loop in motion.

 ## Built to Evolve

+Whether trading for carry, running art auctions, or gaming competitively, the same loop generalizes beyond trading.
 The **xbid.ai** platform grows by design with new strategies, execution paths, and personas as its horizon expands.

-If you are curious how a live onchain trader learns and adapts, we share that journey in the [xbid.ai blog](https://blog.xbid.ai) — from strategy design and reinforcement loops to the choices driving its growth.
+If you are curious how the agent learns and adapts, we share that journey in the [xbid.ai blog](https://blog.xbid.ai) — from strategy design and reinforcement loops to the choices driving its growth.

 ## Architecture